Types of Shares

 This is a donation to our “Food to Share” fund which allows low-income families to participate in our program on a sliding fee scale.
 Your donation of any amount helps offset the cost of our vegetable share for those who would not normally be able to afford fresh produce from our CSA.
 If you would like to receive a receipt for tax purposes, please make out your donation portion of your balance to Jewish Family Service.

 Full payment is expected at time of registration.
-If you are registering before 2013, please post-date your check for January 1, 2013.
-If you would like to break up your payments into two checks, make the second check’s date no later than June 1, 2013.
+Please date your check for today’s date.
+If you would like to break up your payments into two checks, make the second check’s date no later than June 1, 2014.
 You can also break up your balance into more payments.
 Simply write a check for each amount, post-dated for the dates you would like us to cash them, and enclose it in the mail.
-Final check must be dated for June 1st, 2013.
+Final check must be dated for June 1st, 2014.